 Our results present one answer to why diets may not last: if regulation operates in part by temporarily recruiting the dlPFC to represent stimulus values in a goal-consistent way, but requires effort to maintain, then a loss of focus on the regulatory task may result in a rebound of previous preferences.
 Indeed, in our study, individuals who showed the strongest goal-consistent stimulus representations in the dlPFC during regulation were also the least likely to maintain the effects of regulation on post-regulation preferences.
 But this result also raises an important question for further research: if recruitment of the dlPFC predicts a failure of regulatory efforts to last beyond the moment of active focus, what mechanisms predict enduring change?
 In our study, we saw evidence that a focus on healthiness in the moment may result in increases in the value of healthy foods afterwards.
 We had predicted that the changes in the vmPFC might correlate with such effects, but they did not.
 One possibility is that more sophisticated, multivariate analyses might yield clearer correlates of enduring change.
 Another possibility is that lasting change might result from connectivity between value regions and regions associated with memory and reward learning (e.g., hippocampus and ventral striatum: Gerraty et al., 2014; Wimmer & Shohamy, 2012).
 Future work will be needed to test these ideas.

 Finally, although we focused here on the vmPFC and dlPFC, based on a plethora of work implicating these two regions in the cognitive self-regulation of value, our research suggests the potential utility of considering a larger set of potential players.
 For example, other regions, including orbitofrontal cortex, ventral striatum, and posterior cingulate cortex, also correlate with decision values at the time of choice (Clithero & Rangel, 2013).
 Perhaps each of these regions also plays a unique role in regulatory success under the right circumstance.
 Given the multitude of possible strategies people might use to regulate their evaluative responses (Gross, 2015), future work should take a more global perspective on this important issue.

+SUPPLEMENATARY

+Text for subject state induction directions in all three conditions (R2.5)

 References